When is the Right time to Bring Your Child to the Orthodontist?

 Sometimes tooth and jaw problems can be caused by losing baby teeth too soon, accidents, or habits like thumb sucking.
 But most of the time they are inherited.
 Typically, if someone in your family needed braces, your kids will need them, too.

 How Do You Know If Your Child Needs Braces?

 Usually, your child’s dentist will be the first person to notice problems during a regular visit and recommend that you see an orthodontist.
 The orthodontist decides whether your child needs braces and what device is most appropriate for the condition.

-While there is no set age for a child’s first orthodontist visit, many orthodontists like to see children for the first time around age 7 when their permanent teeth start coming in.
+While there is no set age for a child’s first orthodontist visit, many orthodontists in Oklahoma City like to see children for the first time around age 7 when their permanent teeth start coming in.
 At this age, issues such as uneven bite and overcrowding will become apparent.

 Starting the process early doesn’t mean a child will get braces right away.
 It just means the orthodontist will be able to find problems and decide the best time to start treatment.

 What to Expect During the First Orthodontist Visit?

 At the first visit, the orthodontist will thoroughly examine your child’s teeth, mouth, and jaw.
 He or she may ask your child to bite the teeth together.
 They may also ask questions about whether your child has problems chewing or swallowing or has ever had clicking or popping of the jaw.